 - heart palpitations

-- vision changes
+- mood changes

 Vitamin B12 deficiency risk factors

-Also, the following risk factors can increase the chance of developing vitamin B-12 deficiency:
+The following risk factors can increase the chance of developing vitamin B12 deficiency:

-- alcohol abuse
+- high alcohol consumption

 - Crohn’s disease

 People with gastrointestinal issues